Estimated reading time: 6 minutes

 Diet of crested geckos

 Crested geckos are omnivores eating both plants and animals.
-In the wild, the diet consists mostly of insects, (rotten) fruit, and pollen from flowers.
+The diet consists mainly of insects, (rotten) fruit, and pollen from flowers in the wild.

-In captivity, crested geckos are mostly fed a meal replacement powder that contains most of the necessary nutrients.
-Vitamins and supplements should be added to create a well-balanced diet.
+In captivity, crested geckos are mainly fed a meal replacement powder that contains most of the necessary nutrients.
+You should add vitamins and supplements to create a well-balanced diet.
 Insects like crickets can be occasionally fed and fruit and worms should only be fed as a treat (when on a diet based on meal replacement powder or granulate food).

 Diet of poison dart frogs

 Poison dart frogs are carnivorous animals.
 They live on a diet that’s made up of meat like flies, ants, spiders, and termites.
 In captivity, they eat the same kind of food and there’s isn’t a meal replacement as is the case with crested geckos.

 Can Crested Geckos Live With Dart Frogs?

 From the differences between crested geckos and poison dart frogs, you can see that it isn’t wise to put them both in the same terrarium.
 You can’t get the right kind of humidity for both animals and trying to create a balance between the two is not possible without hurting one or both animals.